ianboru/genetic_beats/luke-feedback.md

   representation of it tbh, eg in the family tree)
 * Indicator that everything in a generation has been scored
 * Starting counting from 1 rather than 0 for generation/beatnum
+* Select/generation logic
+* "How do I get to the next beat easily?
+There should be a keyboard shortcut for that"
+* Delete beat

 Ian
 ---